shohan2032/learning-adonisJS/AdonisJS.md

 ✔ CSRF tokens are stored in cookies and must be included in protected requests.
 ✔ You can **enable, disable, or customize** CSRF settings easily in `config/shield.ts`.
 ✔ Frontend applications can fetch and send CSRF tokens via `XSRF-TOKEN`.

+# Commands
+- node ace make:model model_name (to create a new model)
+- node ace make:migration model_name (it will create the table in database)